esomly19/Agile/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Agile
+Agile Module - Fizzzz Buzator Project

+## Conecpt of the project

+A user enters a number in the text field, then presses the "Calculate" button or presses "Enter".

+Algorithm checks that the user has entered a number, then checks that the number entered is divisible by 3 and/or divisible by 5.

+* If the number is divisible by 3: the return will be "Fizzzz".
+* If the number is divisible by 5: the return will be "Buz".
+* If the number is divisible by 3 and 5: the return will be "Fizzzz buz".
+* If the number is not divisible by 3 and 5: the return will be the number entered

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+First of all, you have to download the packages

 ### `npm start`